Old Fashioned Sweet and Sour Coleslaw – Easy Recipe

 • 1/4 teaspoon salt

-• 2 tablespoons Lemon Juice
+• 2 tablespoons lemon juice

-• 2 tablespoons white wine champagne vinegar
+• 2 tablespoons white wine or champagne vinegar

-• 2 tablespoons Miracle Whip Do not substitute
+• 2 tablespoons Miracle Whip do not substitute

 • 5 ounces sour cream